 Most of the time, they have two words in their URL slug, which makes it appealing to the eye as well as relevant from the SEO standpoint.

-Search engine optimization is a combination of dozens of tips and tricks that combine together and create an effect on the websites or articles ranking.
+Search engine optimization is a combination of dozens of tips and tricks that combine together and create an effect on the websites or articles ranking Which helps you to drive more visitors to your website.
 URLs are an important part of that combination.
-In WordPress content management system (CMS), the feature is known as permalink, which allows you to manage your URL formatting.
+In the WordPress content management system (CMS), the feature is known as permalink, which allows you to manage your URL formatting.

 6 – Install an XML Sitemap